eukara/freehl/README.md

 The engine should automatically detect Half-Life when placed within the game directory, however you may need to pass `-halflife` just in case you have one massive directory with multiple FTE-supported games in it for example.

-You can also launch mods like this: `fteqw -halflife -game cstrike` Useful for development, so you don't always have to use the **Custom Game** menu.
+You can also launch mods like this: `fteqw -halflife -game cstrike` Useful for development, so you don't have to use the **Custom Game** menu.

 ## Community